 - 1. Go to System > High Availability > Configuration. - 2.
-Under HA Configuration, set Mode of operation to primary if the FortiMail unit is the primary unit in the active-passive group.
-Select secondary if the FortiMail unit is the secondary unit. - 3.
-Set On failure to wait for recovery then restore secondary role.
-On recovery, the failed primary unit's effective HA mode of operation becomes secondary, and the secondary unit assumes the primary role. - 4.
+Under HA Configuration, set Mode of operation to master if the FortiMail unit is the primary unit in the active-passive group.
+Select slave if the FortiMail unit is the secondary unit. - 3.
+Set On failure to wait for recovery then restore slave role.
+On recovery, the failed primary unit's effective HA mode of operation becomes slave, and the secondary unit assumes the master role. - 4.
 Enter a Shared password.
 This password must be the same for both the primary and secondary units. - 5.
 Expand Advanced options to configure backup options.
-Backup options only appear if you have selected either the primary or secondary mode of operation. - Note that any backup settings configured are not synchronized across the active-passive group.
-To use this feature you must enable it on both primary and secondary units. - 6.
+Backup options only appear if you have selected either the master or slave mode of operation. - Note that any backup settings configured are not synchronized across the active-passive group.
+To use this feature you must enable it on both master and slave units. - 6.
 Enter an HA base port value (20000 by default).
 This will be used for the heartbeat signal, and synchronization control, including data and configuration synchronization.